The Waterfalls of Maine’s Grand Canyon

 Getting There

-Gulf Hagas is in Township 7 SD, Piscataquis County, in the 100-Mile Wilderness region west of Baxter State Park.
+Gulf Hagas is in Bowdoin College Grant East Township, Piscataquis County, in the 100-Mile Wilderness region west of Baxter State Park.
 Brownville Junction and Milo are the nearest towns with services on the eastern approach.
 Greenville to the west is another common starting point.
-Top off fuel and pick up supplies before heading to the gate — there are no services once you leave pavement.
+Top off fuel and pick up supplies before heading to the gate.
+There are no services once you leave pavement.

 The access road passes through the KI Jo-Mary Multiple Use Forest, a private timberland that charges a day-use fee at the gate (currently around $15 per vehicle).
 Have cash ready.
-The gate attendant can give you current trail conditions, river levels at the ford, and road status.
-From the gate, gravel roads lead to the Head of the Gulf trailhead parking area.
+From the gate, gravel roads lead to the trailhead parking area near the Head of the Gulf.

-The full loop covers 8 miles and takes 5 to 7 hours with stops at the named falls.
-GPS coordinates for the central gorge area are approximately 45.4750, -69.2950.
-Cell service is nonexistent — carry a paper map and plan navigation before you leave town.
+GPS coordinates for the central gorge area: 45.4750, -69.2950.
+Cell service is nonexistent.
+Carry a paper map and plan your navigation before you leave town.

 FAQ